State atheism: North Korea

 The North Korean constitution states that freedom of religion is permitted.
-Conversely, the North Korean government's Juche ideology has been described as "state-sanctioned atheism" and atheism is the government's official position.
-According to a 2018 CIA report, free religious activities almost no longer exist, with government-sponsored groups to delude.
-The United States Commission on International Religious Freedom stated that assessing the situation in North Korea is challenging, but that reports that DPRK officials repress religious activities have surfaced, including about the government forming and controlling religious organizations to restrict religious activities.
-Human Rights Overview reported in 2004 that North Korea remains one of the most repressive governments, with isolation and disregard for international law making monitoring almost impossible.
-After 1,500 churches were destroyed during the rule of Kim Il-sung from 1948 to 1994, three churches were built in Pyongyang.
-Foreign residents regularly attending services at these churches have reported that services there are staged for their benefit.
+However, the North Korean government's Juche ideology has been described as "state-sanctioned atheism" and atheism is the government's official position.
+According to a 2018 CIA report, free religious activities almost no longer exist, with government-sponsored groups to delude them.
+The United States Commission on International Religious Freedom stated that assessing the situation in North Korea is challenging, but reports which state that DPRK officials repress religious activities have surfaced, including reports which state that the government forms and controls religious organizations in an attempt to restrict the performance of religious activities.
+In 2004, the Human Rights Overview reported that North Korea remains one of the most repressive governments, with isolation and disregard for international law making monitoring almost impossible.
+After 1,500 churches were destroyed during the rule of Kim Il Sung from 1948 to 1994, three churches were built in Pyongyang.
+Foreign residents who regularly attend services at these churches have reported that the services which are performed there are staged for their benefit.

-The North Korean government promotes the cult of personality of Kim Jong-il and Kim Il-sung, described as a political religion, as well as the Juche ideology, based on Korean ultranationalism, which calls on people to "avoid spiritual deference to outside influences", which was interpreted as including religion originating outside of Korea.
+The North Korean government promotes the cult of personality of Kim Jong Il and Kim Il Sung, described as a political religion, as well as the Juche ideology, based on Korean ultranationalism, which calls on people to "avoid spiritual deference to outside influences", which was interpreted as including religions which originated outside Korea.

-North Korea has been designated a "country of particular concern" by the U.S. State Department since 2001 due to its religious freedom violations.
+Since 2001, the U.S. State Department has designated North Korea as a "country of particular concern", due to its violations of religious freedom.
 Cardinal Nicolas Cheong Jin-suk has said that, "There's no knowledge of priests surviving persecution that came in the late forties, when 166 priests and religious were killed or kidnapped," which includes the Roman Catholic bishop of Pyongyang, Francis Hong Yong-ho.
-In November 2013 it was reported that the repression against religious people led to the public execution of 80 people, some of them for possessing Bibles.
+In November 2013, it was reported that the repression of religious people led to the public execution of 80 people, some of them were executed for possessing Bibles.

-There are five Christian churches in Pyongyang, three Protestant, one Eastern Orthodox, and one Catholic.
-President Kim Il-sung and his mother were frequent patrons of Chilgol Church, one of the Protestant churches, and that church can be visited on tour.
-Christian institutions are state regulated by the Korean Christian Federation.
-The governing party front of North Korea is made mostly of Cheondoist parties, although the Workers' Party of Korea dominates it.
-There are around 300 active Cheondist churches in the DPRK.
+There are five Christian churches in Pyongyang, three of them are Protestant, one of them is Eastern Orthodox, and one of them is Catholic.
+President Kim Il Sung and his mother were frequent patrons of the Chilgol Church, one of the Protestant churches, and that church can be visited on tours.
+Christian institutions are regulated by the Korean Christian Federation, a state-controlled religious organization.
+Chondoism is an indigenous religion in Korea, and the Chondoist Chongu Party is part of the ruling front in North Korea, but the number of Chondoists in North Korea is unknown.